JamshidjonKh/rtsp-streams-player-and-manager/README.md

 ```sh
 npm i
 ```
-make sure you have ffmpeg installed on your computer and available in your %path% enviorement variable. in windows:
+make sure you have [ffmpeg](https://www.ffmpeg.org/) installed on your computer and available in your %path% enviorement variable. for instance, in windows:
 ```sh
 C:\ffmpeg\bin
 ```